act-rules/act-rules.github.io/_rules/html-page-lang-matches-default-ucwvc8.md

 #### Inapplicable Example 4

-In page has an undefined [default language][default page language] because it can either be English or French.
+This page has an undefined [default language][default page language] because it can either be English or French.

 ```html
 <html lang="fr">